srikomm/srikomm.github.io/docs/_posts/2025-02-23-Home Loan transfer experience.md

 Then they attached this explanation letter to the loan application and resent it to the head office and then after 3 days my loan was approved.

 Then on a pre decided day we go to the bank to sign all the documents.
 Once the loan agreement is signed it needs to be franked, so we took it to a nearby franking shop, got it franked and returned it to the bank.
 Franking charges were 750.
+Also we need to get a mortgage deed done for this loan.
+It was 0.5% of the loan value in our state.
+We didn't need to do anything extra for this, we just paid the agent the amount for this and he took care of it.
+Also, it cost me around 3k just for xerox's throughout the whole process.

 So immediately a loan account was opened on my name and the loan amount is disbursed to that account.
 Now I got a loan outstanding letter from LICHFL on the next day, this mentions the exact loan outstanding amount for that particular day and then go